GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v1.rst

           <div class="product-tab-table-of-contents"></div>

        {% if not is_latest_version %}
-       .. rubric:: Other versions
+       .. rubric:: Version history
-          :name: other-versions
+          :name: version-history
           :class: h2

-       You can find the history in the `latest version of the product <{{ data.latest_version_link }}?tab=history>`_.
+       You can find the version history in the `latest version of the product <{{ data.latest_version_link }}?tab=history>`_.
        {% else %}
-       .. rubric:: Old versions
+       .. rubric:: Version history
-          :name: old-versions
+          :name: version-history
           :class: h2

        {% if valid_old_versions %}